hueiiming/Golang-API-Assessment/README.md

 ## Git Workflow Practices
 Throughout this project, I have been adhering to the git workflow best practices by:
 - Branching out for every code change such as new features/bug fixes
-- Creating Pull Requests before merging into the main branch
+- Creating Pull Requests (PR) before merging into the main branch
+- Squash and Merge PRs to keep the main branch commits clean
 - Keeping the main branch stable at all times
 - Committing frequently with descriptive messages
-- Integrated CI testing using GitHub Actions to ensure every Pull Request passes before merging into the main branch
+- Integrated CI testing using GitHub Actions to ensure every PR passes before merging into the main branch